Friern Barnet: Education

 Local schools and colleges include Coppetts Wood Primary School, Friern Barnet School, Dwight School London (being the former Friern Barnet Grammar School), The Compton School, Woodhouse College, St John's CE Primary School, Holly Park Primary School and the Wren Academy.

+Politics and government

+Friern Barnet is covered by the Hornsey and Friern Barnet constituency for elections to the House of Commons of the United Kingdom.

+Friern Barnet is covered by the Friern Barnet ward for elections to Barnet London Borough Council.

 Transport

 The North Circular Road bisects the southern part.
-The nearest London Underground stations are Arnos Grove and Finchley Central.
+The nearest London Underground stations are Arnos Grove, Woodside Park and Finchley Central.
 The nearest National Rail station is New Southgate.
-The area is served by London Buses routes 34, 43, 134, 221, 232, 234, 382, 634 and 683.
+The area is served by London Buses routes 34, 43, 134, 221, 232, 234, 382, 634, 683 and SL1.

 Local newspapers

 The local newspapers are as of 2011: